What are Reserves?

 How to Identify Reserves Items?

 Items that are physically on reserve- such as books, textbooks, or DVDs- can be looked up via our online catalog and checking there either by instructor’s name or course number.

 Checking out Reserves Items

 Ask for physical reserves at the Circulation / Reserves checkout desk near the entrance to the library.
-Have the title of the item ready, and check it out with your student ID just as if you were checking out a regular library item.
+Have the title of the item ready, and check it out with your Boise State ID just as if you were checking out a regular library item.
 Loan periods vary depending on your instructor and the item- they may be as short as one hour or as long as one week.
 At the discretion of the instructor, some reserves materials may be prohibited from leaving the library building when checked out.